We were returning to Timaru from Hamilton, and it took two flights on a smaller turbo-propeller plane.

-On our second plane trip, I noticed three airport personnel on the ground through the window as soon as I took my seat.
+On our second plane trip, I noticed three airport personnel on the ground through the window when I took my seat.

-A woman was testing the propeller in one hand while holding a mobile phone in the other hand.
-She was giving the propeller a spin while receiving instructions and reporting observations.
-Her two co-workers observed and provided feedback.
+A woman spun the propeller with one hand while holding a mobile phone in the other, receiving instructions and reporting observations, while her two co-workers observed and provided feedback.

 All passengers had already embarked and taken their seats when the flight attendant announced there would be a short delay because engineers were still checking the plane.